kellyjonbrazil/jc/docs/parsers/ini.md

 Schema:

-    ini or key/value document converted to a dictionary - see configparser standard library documentation for more details.
+    ini or key/value document converted to a dictionary - see the configparser standard library documentation for more details.

-    Note: Values starting and ending with quotation marks will have the marks removed.
-          If you would like to keep the quotation marks, use the -r or raw=True argument.

     {
       "key1":       string,